 Paint and pens

 Last year many people used paint for their windows.
-You can simply paint a picture on paper and tape it to your window - its good if the paper is slightly transparent so the light makes it shine, or you can paint straight onto the glass.
+Or perhaps easier, paint a picture on paper and tape it to your window - its good if the paper is slightly transparent so the light makes it shine, or you can paint straight onto the glass.
 Chalk pens are especially good and wipe off, leaving no trace.

 Go outside and pick up some leaves to draw around.
 For that matter stick the actual leaves to your windows!

-Mr Google is full of template ideas - use your screen as a lightbox so draw around any shape.
+Mr Google is full of template ideas - use your screen as a lightbox to draw around any shape.